How to Use a Fitness Newsletter to Increase Gym Member Loyalty

 Strengthen your gym’s marketing with an email newsletter

-The best gym email newsletters provide relevant information that supports members on their individual fitness journeys.
-Good newsletter content helps verify their decision to continue investing in themselves by maintaining their gym memberships — and it just might drive add-on purchases such as group fitness or personal training packages.
-Don’t neglect this opportunity to speak directly to your members on a regular basis and improve gym member engagement and retention.
+The best gym email newsletters provide content that supports members on their individual fitness journeys and keeps them engaged between visits.
+Good newsletter content helps encourage members to continue investing in themselves by maintaining their gym memberships — and it just might drive add-on purchases such as group fitness or personal training packages.